-Menuka lives in the remote and rural village of Phawakhola in Taplejung district, the most eastern part of our project area in Nepal.
-I wasn’t sure exactly how long the trip was from Kathmandu to Phawakhola but I was confident it wasn’t short, nor easy.
-But only weeks later I received this photo from our Program Coordinator, Sonam Tashi Lama:
+Menuka lives in the remote and rural village of Phawakhola in the Taplejung district, the easternmost part of our project area in Nepal.
+I wasn’t sure exactly how long the trip was from Kathmandu to Phawakhola, but I was confident it wasn’t short or easy.
+But only weeks later, I received this photo from our Program Coordinator, Sonam Tashi Lama:

-Menuka Bhattari with local colleague holding a photo of Emmy holding a photo of Menuka.
+Menuka Bhattari with a local colleague holding a photo of Emmy holding a photo of Menuka.

 “Nameste Emmy!
 I received the photo you sent.
 Thank you very much for sending this.
 I hope to see you in the future.”

-I instantly smiled, teared-up, and showed the video to Emmy who insisted on repeatedly watching the video of Menuka holding the photo of Emmy holding the photo of Menuka.
+I instantly smiled and teared up when I showed the video to Emmy, who insisted on repeatedly watching the video of Menuka holding the photo of Emmy holding the photo of Menuka.

 It’s hard to express what this story means to me; the depth it reaches into my humanity.
 It obviously has a meta-like quality with the photo within the photo within the photo but it’s so much more substantial than that — and I know my daughter feels it too.

-When I first became aware of The Firefox Guardian, I learned that Gunjan was initially inspired by the article The Changing Role of Women in Red Panda Conservation, written by RPN volunteer, Shane Downing, in October of 2016.
-I immediately shared this with Shane who replied:
+When I first became aware of The Firefox Guardian, I learned that Gunjan was initially inspired by the article The Changing Role of Women in Red Panda Conservation, written by RPN volunteer Shane Downing in October 2016.
+I immediately shared this with Shane, who replied: